Decentralised ventilation system

-A decentralized ventilation system enables you to significantly improve the air quality in one specific room without any major work.
-Damp issues in the bathroom, for example, can be instantly resolved by fitting a decentralized fan.
+A decentralised ventilation system enables you to significantly improve the air quality in one specific room without any major work.
+Damp issues in the bathroom, for example, can be instantly resolved by fitting a decentralised fan.

-- Avoid needing to strip too much out with a decentralized ventilation system.
+- Avoid needing to strip too much out with a decentralised ventilation system.
 Your system is ready to go as soon as the simple installation process is complete.

 - This system without ventilation ducts is known for its quiet operation: no high air pressure moving through the ducts means more comfort for you.

-- Decentralized ventilation is cheaper, and the quick installation process means it costs even less.
+- Decentralised ventilation is cheaper, and the quick installation process means it costs even less.
 In other words: it's an accessible solution with a major impact.

-Where can a decentralized ventilation system be installed?
+Where can a decentralised ventilation system be installed?

-Thanks to its easy installation method, decentralized ventilation can be fitted in just about every room — particularly in less obvious places.
+Thanks to its easy installation method, decentralised ventilation can be fitted in just about every room — particularly in less obvious places.

 In these more challenging settings, its best to keep a few pointers in mind.